bperez40/Automatic-Power-Box-Tester/README.md

 pip install {package-name}
 If you get an error running a python script, chances are you're missing a package.
 Read the terminal output to see what exactly the error is.

-Whenever you're done working in the virtual environment, type deactivate.
+Whenever you're done working in the virtual environment, type deactivate and you'll leave the virtual environment and return to the global environment.

-# Logging Arduino output data using PuTTY
+### Logging Arduino output data using PuTTY (optional)
-If you want to log the Arduino's output data when it's connected over USB, you can do so using PuTTY.
+If you want to log the Arduino's output data when it's connected over USB, you can do so using PuTTY (or TeraTerm, or whatever other similar program).

-First, install PuTTY, yadda yadda yadda
+First, install PuTTY from here: https://www.putty.org/

 Match all the proper settings in the session tab, such as COM port, baud rate, so on so forth.

 In the logging tab, set session logging to "All session output."
-Name the file whatever you like and configure putty to store putty.log or whatever you want to call it in the util folder of the workspace.
+Name the file whatever you like and configure putty to store putty.log or whatever you want to call it in the util folder of the repository.
 When you start a session, PuTTY will then create a log in the util folder.

-You can run the visualizer python script to then visualize the file's output, if you want to analyze ADC data in particular.
+You can run the visualizer python script to then visualize the file's output.
+This is useful for graphing ADC data.

 If you want to start putty in your terminal of choice, run the following command: